Sd4Projects/MiniZ21G18/README.md

 ![alt text](https://github.com/Sd4Projects/MiniZ21G18/blob/main/Arduino_boot_config2.jpg?raw=true "Atem-ICE")

 The usb cable that plugs into the cpu is for power only.
 The usb cable that plugs into the Atmel-ICE does the programming.

+When using the board with the Arduino IDE select Board: Arduino Zero (Native USB Port) for cpu type.

 Bare board can be ordered from OSH Park. https://oshpark.com/shared_projects/rFaZbuVc with project name MiniZ21G18_v4b.kicad_pcb or use source files and order from whoever you want.